MattLloyd101/janus-validator/docs/adr/002-domain-relations-and-set-operations.md

 These operations should be implemented with an **exact-first** approach:

 1. **Exact simplifications** for tractable domain types (e.g. numeric ranges, finite sets, length bounds).
-2. If an exact result cannot be computed safely, return an explicit **“unknown/opaque”** representation (or refuse the operation), rather than producing a lossy domain.
+2. If an exact result cannot be computed safely, **fail fast** (or return an explicit error result) rather than producing a lossy domain. `unknown` is a relation-level concept; domain construction should not silently “approximate”.

 ### 3) Normalization
 Introduce a “normalization” step for domains produced by set operations: